Picking the best products to sell is the next big challenge after deciding to start your eCommerce venture.

 3. Browse Social Shopping Sites

 There are over 100 million products on Polyvore and 30 million on Wanelo.
 Add in Fancy and Pinterest, and you now have an infinite number of products from around the world that can be sorted by popularity, trends, categories, and more.
-People often overlook these sites in their research, but they are very valuable.
+People often overlook these sites in their research, but they are very valuable for deciding what things to sell.

 Setup an account at each one, and subscribe to different categories and lists.